Targum -- A Multilingual New Testament Translation Corpus: Abstract

 \section{Abstract}

-{ Many European languages possess rich biblical translation histories, yet existing corpora—in prioritizing linguistic breadth—often fail to capture this depth.
-To address this gap, we introduce a multilingual corpus of 657 New Testament translations, of which 352 are unique, with unprecedented depth in five languages: English (208 unique versions from 396 total), French (41 from 78), Italian (18 from 33), Polish (30 from 48), and Spanish (55 from 102).
-Aggregated from 12 online biblical libraries and one preexisting corpus, each translation is manually annotated with metadata that maps the text to a standardized identifier for the work, its specific edition, and its year of revision.
-This canonicalization empowers researchers to define "uniqueness" for their own needs: they can perform micro-level analyses on translation families, such as the KJV lineage, or conduct macro-level studies by deduplicating closely related texts.
-By providing the first resource designed for such flexible, multilevel analysis, our corpus establishes a new benchmark for the quantitative study of translation history. \\ \Keywords{Corpus, Digital Humanities, Multilinguality, Translation Studies, Text Mining} }
+{ Many European languages possess rich biblical translation histories, yet existing corpora --- in prioritizing linguistic breadth --- often fail to capture this depth.
+To address this gap, we introduce a multilingual corpus of \data{total_translations} New Testament translations, of which \data{unique_translations} are unique, spanning five languages with 2.4--5.0$\times$ more translations per language than any prior corpus: English (\data{unique_english} unique versions from \data{total_english} total), French (\data{unique_french} from \data{total_french}), Italian (\data{unique_italian} from \data{total_italian}), Polish (\data{unique_polish} from \data{total_polish}), and Spanish (\data{unique_spanish} from \data{total_spanish}).
+Aggregated from \data{num_online_sources} online biblical libraries and one preexisting corpus, each translation is annotated with metadata that maps the text to a standardized identifier for the work, its specific edition, and its year of revision.
+This canonicalization allows researchers to define "uniqueness" for their own needs: they can perform micro-level analyses on translation families, such as the KJV lineage, or conduct macro-level studies by deduplicating closely related texts.
+By providing the first multilingual resource with sufficient depth per language for flexible, multilevel analysis, the corpus fills a gap in the quantitative study of translation history. \\ \Keywords{Multilingual Parallel Corpus, Bible Translation, Translation Studies, Diachronic Analysis, Digital Humanities} }

 \maketitleabstract